barryib/ansible-elasticsearch-modules/esusers/README.md

 ### *Manage Users in an esusers Realm*

 ---
+### Note

+This module will remain here while wainting for its approval within [ansible-modules-extras](https://github.com/ansible/ansible-modules-extras) with the following [PR](https://github.com/ansible/ansible-modules-extras/pull/1574)

+---
 ### Requirements
 * [See how to manage users in an esusers Realm](https://www.elastic.co/guide/en/shield/current/managing-users.html)
 * See official Ansible docs